 Having a fund at The Foundation will spare you the paperwork, research, administration and staff costs involved in managing an independently-run private foundation.
 Additionally, with broad expertise in charitable giving practices, The Foundation is able to strategically guide you in meeting your philanthropic, as well as tax and estate planning objectives.
 Please visit the Types of Funds section for more information about the range of funds and services we offer.
 Further, our Center for Designed Philanthropy helps donors shape meaningful, personalized philanthropic strategies, build consensus among families, and develop creative solutions to magnify the impact of their giving.

 Our donors use their funds at The Foundation to make charitable distributions to a wide variety of nonprofit organizations in both the Jewish community and the community at large.
 The Foundation itself awards grants on a competitive basis through its Community Grants Program to nonprofit organizations and agencies primarily in the Greater Los Angeles Jewish community, as well as in the community at large and in Israel.
-In 2013, The Foundation and its 1,000-plus donors distributed $65 million in grants to hundreds of organizations with programs that span the range of philanthropic giving.
+In 2014, The Foundation and its donors distributed nearly $70 million in grants to hundreds of organizations with programs that span the range of philanthropic giving.